Mary P. Oenslager Scholastic Achievement Awards

 Applicants should be aware that:

 All scholarship awardees must be capable and willing to publicly share their story and represent Learning Ally as a spokesperson and advocate at various local, virtual and national events.
 Costs associated with these events will be covered by Learning Ally.

 Candidates that meet all of the eligibility criteria must submit the following documents:

 1. A fully completed and signed personal application

-2. Personal narrative in writing and video recording about your learning difference and how Learning Ally changed your life.
+2. Personal narrative in writing and video recording about your blindness or visual impairment and how Learning Ally changed your life.